aetaix/ollami/README.md

 | Gemma              | 2B         | 1.4GB | `ollama run gemma:2b`          |
 | Gemma              | 7B         | 4.8GB | `ollama run gemma:7b`          |

+> [!TIP]
-> Note: You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.
+> You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.